alankrantas/microbit-micropython-cookbook/README.md

 This is the collection of my notes, tricks and experiments on BBC micro:bit and MicroPython.

-## Note: For the Upcoming V2.0 Version
+## Warning: The Code Below are Not Completely Compatible With the V2.0 Version

-Right now you need to use [beta version of official Python editor](https://python.microbit.org/v/beta) to program the new BBC micro:bit V2.
+BBC micro:bit V2 is released in Nov 2020.
+For not you need to use [beta version of official Python editor](https://python.microbit.org/v/beta) to program the new V2 board.
 The docs are [here](https://microbit-micropython.readthedocs.io/en/v2-docs/tutorials/music.html).

-Some of the codes here may not work properly on V2.
-I'll update them if I can.
+I've already noticed that some of the codes are not compatible on V2.
+I'll see what's need to be solved when the new editor version is officially online.

 ## Easer Eggs